-- To bill for PCS, PCS activities must be documented in the ARD/IEP (PLAAFPS, IEP Goals and Objectives, Accommodations pages, and PCS Supplement).
+- To bill for PCS, PCS activities must be documented in the ARD/IEP (PLAAFPs, IEP Goals and Objectives, Accommodations pages, and PCS Supplement).
 They should also be included in the deliberations of the ARD.
-All these areas of the ARD\IEP need to be in alignment or "tell the same story". - PCS services must be documented weekly in Onward system. - PCS must be reviewed annually, or more frequently, if needed. - If a student requires a service on a consistent basis, it must be included within the ARD document. - If PCS are not warranted or no longer needed, this must be discussed and documented within the ARD meeting. - In the case of a substitute teacher providing services, the substitute should document services on a paper copy and these logs should be uploaded to the Onward Substitute submission link. - If a teacher is out on leave and a long-term substitute will be in place (consistently), the substitute may be trained and provided access to Onward to post sessions.

-Special Transportation Services
+All these areas of the ARD\IEP need to be in alignment or "tell the same story". - PCS services must be documented weekly in Onward system. - In the case of a substitute teacher providing services, the substitute should document services on a paper copy and these logs should be uploaded to the Onward Substitute submission link. - If a teacher is out on leave and a long-term substitute will be in place (consistently), the substitute may be trained and provided access to Onward to post sessions. - Special Transportation Services